schultek/jaspr/packages/jaspr_serverpod/README.md

 After you have [setup](https://pub.dev/documentation/jaspr_serverpod/latest/topics/Setup-topic.html) the integration, simply run `jaspr serve` in your terminal to start **both** the Jaspr development server and run Serverpod in debug mode.

-*This fully replaces the need to run `dart bin/main.dart` during development.
-However on a fresh project or when you update your models, you might need to run `dart bin/main.dart --apply-migrations` from time to time.*
+*This fully replaces the need to run `dart bin/main.dart` during development.*

 ## Building and deploying